-Further analysis can be done looking at the various road conditions by ward in Figure 8 below.
+Figure 8 on the following page exhibits a further analysis by looking at the various road conditions by ward.
 The data is presented to show the miles of roads - by condition - for each of the 8 wards.
 This serves as a guideline to determine what roads need the most attention and the number of miles - and thus cost - to perform the needed work.
 Combining this data with surface types enable DDOT to provide very good estimates on the needed budget and the number of roads that can be improved, by ward.